CLIMB-TRE/roz/README.md

 # TODO
-* Add SSL support before the plebs get access
+* Add SSL support before the users get access
 * Fix add credentials func in s3_config

-# Shit I need to remember
+# Stuff I need to remember

 * push-endpoint not push_endpoint
 * verify-ssl should be false on ceph side